The Island's Official Tourism Website

 There are more than 500 miles of footpaths wending their way through the Island and no matter the kind of walk your dog prefers, we’ll be able to provide it!
 There are woodland trails, clifftop walks, walks over the Downs, forest hikes, beachside rambles… everything your furry pal could dream of.
 Many of the walks have safe areas where dogs can run free, and a lot take in dog-friendly beaches.

-Dogs are very welcome at many of our eat and drink venues, with lots of Isle of Wight pubs more than happy to accommodate dogs inside as well as in their gardens.
+Pooches are very welcome at many of our dog-friendly places to eat and drink, with lots of Isle of Wight pubs, restaurants and cafés more than happy to accommodate dogs inside as well as in their gardens.
 Water bowl facilities are usually provided as well.
+There are so many places that welcome dogs, particularly on the walking paths, that you will feel you’ve come to a doggy paradise!

 Find the perfect accommodation for you and your four legged family member from a variety of hotels, self-catering, holiday parks and unique accommodation.